Venous Ultrasound (Extremities)

 In This Page:

-Venous ultrasound is a diagnostic imaging technique that uses high-frequency sound waves to produce images of the body’s veins.
+Venous ultrasound is a diagnostic imaging technique that uses high-frequency sound waves to produce images of the body’s veins and detail of the blood flowing through it.

 Need to Know